programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 The renderer needs a scene and a camera.
 Within the init function, you will create a scene with a background colour, and then a camera.
 The position of the camera is important; sometimes you can not see your models because the camera is looking away from them or they are outside the boundaries of what it can see (i.e. its field of view).

 You will use a perspective camera, and give it parameters that define its field of view.
 These field of view arguments are: [the vertical field of view in angles](https://en.wikipedia.org/wiki/Field_of_view); the horizontal to vertical aspect; and the boundaries for culling objects that are too close or too far from the camera.
 The aspect of the view can be taken from the browser window's dimensions and you will later add a function so that it is updated if the browser window is resized.
-The units for three.js are metres, so this camera will not render to the screen anything nearer to 0.1m and further than 10m.
+The units for three.js are metres, so this camera will not render to the screen anything nearer than 0.1m and further than 10m.
 When moving the camera is introduced later, you will see objects disappear if they get too close.

 The camera and other positions are set in x, y and z order.
 As mentioned previously, x is left (-) and right (+), y is down (-) and up (+) and z is far/'into the screen' (-) and near/'coming out from the screen' (+).
 The camera is set at a height of 1.6m, and later the model will be at 0.8m.
 The z co-ordinate for the camera is set at 3m, as if you have stepped back from the scene.
 You will make the page background peach (0xf7d382).
 To specify colours you can use the colour [hex code](https://www.color-hex.com) after '0x'.